Top 10 Free Things to do in Madrid, Spain

 It’s a very famous square with three metro entrances, surrounded by beautiful buildings, including the city hall.

-There are also a huge number of street performers, lottery vendors, shops, people trying to sell you flowers, tourists gawking, and the volume of people in this area, with locals wanting to get away from the chaos, probably on their way to work or home.
+There are also many street performers, lottery vendors, shops, people trying to sell you flowers, tourists gawking, and the volume of people in this area, with locals wanting to escape the chaos, probably on their way to work or home.

-There’s a lot going on, and though it can be overwhelming, it’s worth a visit and one of the best things to do in Madrid for free.
+A lot is going on, and though it can be overwhelming, it’s worth a visit and one of the best things to do in Madrid for free.

-Also, here is the famous statue of el oso y el modroño (the bear and the strawberry tree), known to be the official symbol of the city of Madrid, that you can take your picture with for…you guessed it, FREE.
+Also, here is the famous statue of el oso y el modroño (the bear and the strawberry tree), known to be the official symbol of Madrid, that you can take your picture with for…you guessed it, FREE.

 8. Walk the magnificent Gran Via